werf/werf/docs/pages_en/usage/deploy/templates.md

 {% endraw %}

-You can even use  the `include` function to include the named template recursively:
+You can even call the `include` function to include a named template from this very template, i.e., recursively:

 {% raw %}